Liddy Bacroff: Life

 On 4 April 1938, Liddy Bacroff applied for "voluntary" castration.
 She was then examined by medical councillor Wilhelm Reuss from the Hamburg Health Department.
 The doctor classified Bacroff as "incurable transvestite" (who would continue to sell sexual services to men), which was tantamount to a death sentence.

 On 22 August 1938, Liddy Bacroff was sentenced by the Hamburg Regional Court to three years in Zuchthaus with subsequent preventive detention for "commercial unnatural indecency" as a "dangerous habitual criminal".

 After being held in custody by the Gestapo and on remand, Liddy Bacroff was transferred to the Bremen-Oslebshausen penitentiary in October 1938 and, after serving her sentence, was sent to the detention center in Rendsburg in October 1941.
-In November 1942 Liddy was transferred to the Hamburg police authorities and then taken to the Mauthausen concentration camp, where she was killed on 6 January 1943.
+In November 1942 Liddy was transferred to the Hamburg police authorities and then taken to the Mauthausen concentration camp, where she was murdered on 6 January 1943.

 Memory

 At the last place of Liddy Bacroff residence in Hamburg (Simon-von-Utrecht-Straße 79), a Stolperstein was set.
 The life story of Liddy Bacroff can be heard as an audio recording on the website www.stolpersteine-hamburg.de.
 It quotes Bacroff's notes from her stay in prison.